-Many successful EWDJT programs have very diverse student populations and/or specialize in targeted jobs filled by women, disabled veterans, or other special populations.
+Many successful JT programs have very diverse student populations and/or specialize in targeted jobs filled by women, disabled veterans, or other special populations.

 Subjective applicant qualities, while the most important, are hardest to assess.
-Subjective assessment is the responsibility of the EWDJT program rather than the local career center and includes several applicant attitudes.
+Subjective assessment is the responsibility of the JT program rather than the local career center and includes several applicant attitudes.